 Lotus Root with Dried Octopus in Chicken Soup

-Traditional Chinese Name: 章魚幹蓮藕雞湯 (zhāng yú gàn liánǒu jī tāng)
+章魚幹蓮藕雞湯 (zhāng yú gàn liánǒu jī tāng)

 This is a simple, easy-to-make soup that doesn’t require many ingredients.
 It’s a heavy sweet (not a light sweet) and appropriate for spring weather.
 This soup is quite neutral and ideal for children and adults.
 The dried octopus & dried mussels do give the soup a little bit of a “fishy” taste if you put too much, but use less if you’re concerned.
-It’s a similar taste to dried conpoy almost.
+It’s a similar taste to dried scallops almost.
 A naturally delicious soup for the whole family.

 1 fresh chicken, quartered

-1 whole dried octopus, sliced
+1 whole dried octopus, slice

 10-12 dried baby mussels